Screening $p$-Hackers: Dissemination Noise as Bait: Introduction

 \subsection{Dissemination Noise}

-Dissemination noise is currently used by major statistical agencies to preserve privacy.
-The US Census Bureau, for instance, will only disseminate a noisy version of the data from the 2020 Census.
-They use the notion of \emph{differential privacy}, an algorithm proposed and promoted in computer science to protect the privacy of individual census records while preserving the value of aggregate statistics.\footnote{See \url{https://www.census.gov/about/policies/privacy/statistical_safeguards.html} and \url{https://www2.census.gov/about/policies/2019-11-paper-differential-privacy.pdf}} The 2020 Census is not the first data product that the Bureau has released with noise.
-Previously, the Bureau also released a geographic tool called ``On the map'' whose underlying data was infused with noise, following the differential privacy paradigm.
+Dissemination noise is currently used by major statistical agencies to protect people's privacy.
+The US Census Bureau, for instance, only disseminates a noisy version of the data from the 2020 Census.
+The practice is not new.
+Previously, the Bureau has released a tool called ``On the map'' whose underlying data was infused with noise.
 Even earlier technologies for preserving respondent confidentiality like swapping data and imputing data can also be interpreted as noisy data releases.
 The contribution of our paper is to propose a new use for dissemination noise.